 2. Disk Drill

 Another free data recovery tool you can try is Disk Drill.
-This tool has a few different recovery tools you can use, like Quick Scan, Deep Scan and Undelete Protected Data.
+This tool has a few different recovery tools, like Quick Scan, Deep Scan and Undelete Protected Data.
 But, we recommend just clicking the “Recover” button.
 That will direct the program to run through all of its data recovery options to get your lost data back.

 Once you click the button, Disk Drill gets to work.
 It will scan your drive and show which files can be recovered.
-Scans can take a little while, so you will have to be patient.
+Scans can take a little while, so you must be patient.
 You can pause a scan and resume later if it’s taking too long.

 What if the disk is still unreadable?